-There will be 3 chances to demonstrate competencies on each piece of equipment set forth by the US GMDSS Task Force.
+There will be 2 chances to demonstrate competencies on each piece of equipment set forth by the US GMDSS Task Force.

 A student that passes the competencies on the first attempt will receive a mark of 100.
 A student that passes on the second attempt will receive a mark of 75.
-A student that passes on the third attempt will receive a zero (0) for that competency grade but will be given STCW credit for passing the competency.

-- \ Should a student fail to demonstrate competency during the third attempt on any piece of equipment s/he will receive a zero (0) for that competency and will fail the course.
+Should a student fail to demonstrate competency during the second attempt on any piece of equipment s/he will receive a zero (0) for that competency and may fail the course.
+There will be no exceptions made to this policy.

-There will be no exceptions made to this policy. - \ Make-up competencies will be scheduled by appointment only.
-A student that fails to make up a competency by 1600 June 11, 2013 will receive a zero for the competency missed.
+Make-up competencies will be scheduled by appointment only.
+A student that fails to make up a competency by 1000 December 11, 2015 will receive a failing grade for the course.